← Back to blog

 Handling reconnections

 WebSocket connections drop.
-When reconnecting, you must re-request the full snapshot and discard any buffered deltas from before the reconnection.
+When reconnecting, you must re-request the full snapshot and discard any buffered deltas from before the reconnection - the broader WebSocket lifecycle patterns apply here directly.
 A sequence number (lastUpdateId) from the exchange feed lets you detect gaps.

 if (delta.firstUpdateId > lastUpdateId + 1) { // Gap detected - request fresh snapshot requestSnapshot(); return; }